telehash/telehash.github.io/v3/e3x/reliable.md

 The `"miss":[1,2,4]` is an array of positive delta integers and must be sent along with any `ack` if in the process of receiving packets there are missing sequences.
 The array entries each represent a `seq` value calculated as the delta from the previous entry, using the accompanying `ack` as the initial base to start calculating from.

-The last entry in the array always represents the `seq` id that the recipient will start dropping packets at, it is the maximum capacity of the incoming unprocessed packet buffer.
+The last entry in the array always represents the `seq` id that the recipient will start dropping packets at; it is the maximum capacity of the incoming unprocessed packet buffer.
 Whenever the buffer is over 50% full the recipient should send a `miss` to indicate the capacity left even if there are no other missing packets.
 When the sender gets a `miss` it should always cache the total delta number as the maximum window size and never send packets with a higher `seq` than the last received `ack`+delta.

-Upon receiving a `miss` the recipient should resend those specific matching calculated `seq` id packets in it's buffer.
-If the missing `seq` is signaled in multiple incoming packets quickly (happens often), the matching packet should only be resent once until at least one second has passed.
+Upon receiving a `miss` the recipient should resend those specific matching calculated `seq` id packets in its buffer.
+If the missing `seq` is signaled in multiple incoming packets quickly (which happens often), the matching packet should only be resent once until at least one second has passed.

-The `miss` recipient can make no assumptions about the sender's state of any `seq` ids higher than the `ack` and not included in the array, it can only use the values included as a signal that those sequences are missing.
+The `miss` recipient can make no assumptions about the sender's state of any `seq` ids higher than the `ack` and not included in the array.
+It can only use the values included as a signal that those sequences are missing.

 ### `miss` delta encoding example